paul-canals/toolbox/docs/md/m_sys_set_dbaccess.md

 ***

 ### Description
 This macro sets the SAS user specific database and SAS libref connections from the DBACCESS table.
 If there are any problems with setting a user connection, an email notification is send to inform the user and admin group.
-If the problem is due to an invalid user password combination, the dbms entry is set to inactive in the DBACCESS table using the m_sys_upd_dbaccess.sas macro routine.
+If the problem is due to an invalid user password combination, the DBMS entry is set to inactive in the DBACCESS table using the m_sys_upd_dbaccess.sas macro routine.

+ The SAS dataset containing the database connection profiles has to be named DBACCESS since all the routines expects this.

 ##### *Note:*
-*The SAS dataset containing the database connection profiles has to be named DBACCESS since all the routines expects this.*
 *If you lose or forget the ENCRYPTKEY, there will be absolutely no way to open the DBACCESS table and recover the data!*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2020-09-07 00:00:00
+* 2024-08-03 00:00:00

 ### Version
-* 20.1.09
+* 24.1.08

 ### Link
 * https://github.com/paul-canals/toolbox